Ethereum - Gas Fees

 Gas fees add a cost and barrier to spamming a network, and rewarding those that keep it live and running.

 A: For every transaction on a blockchain(sending to wallet, depositing into apps, uploading NFT, purchasing NFTs, etc...)

 Q: Why are gas fees always changing in price?

 A: At the moment, gas fees can be unpredictable because they are controlled by demand & network usage.
-So if a lot of people start driving cars everyday, gasoline prices will go up, same with ETH gas fees.
-(This will be fixed soon so that gas fees are predictable and stable)
+So if a lot of people start driving cars everyday, gasoline prices will go up, same with gas fees.

 Q: Can I pay gas fees in any coin?